kserve/modelmesh-serving/docs/predictors/inferenceservice-cr.md

 - `modelCopies` - Model copy information of the predictor's model.

   - `failedCopies` - The number of copies of the active or target model that failed to load recently (there will be at most one of each per pod).
-  - `totalCopies` - The total number copies of this predictor's models that are currently loaded.
+  - `totalCopies` - The total number of copies of this predictor's models that are currently loaded.

 - `lastFailureInfo` - Details about the most recent error associated with this predictor.
 Not all of the contained fields will necessarily have a value.